AI Summary

 -

 Deflationary value delivery builds developer loyalty.
-Holding Sonnet pricing flat across four model generations (3.0, 3.5, 3.7, 4) while delivering substantial performance improvements creates deep developer trust.
-Teams that built for Claude 3.5 Sonnet received 3.7 and Sonnet 4 improvements for free.
-This predictable pricing strategy is more valuable for developer adoption than aggressive launch discounts.
+Holding Sonnet pricing flat across four model generations (3.0, 3.5, 3.7, 4) while delivering substantial performance improvements creates deep developer trust — and Sonnet 5’s introductory $2/$10 (July 2026, reverting to $3/$15 on September 1) delivers the next capability step at a temporary discount rather than a hike.
+Teams that built for Claude 3.5 Sonnet have received every later improvement at the same-or-lower rate.
+This predictable pricing strategy — capability up, price flat or down, with any intro cut published as time-boxed — is more valuable for developer adoption than surprise repricing.

 -